seabbs/StackTweetBot/README.md

 Additional Functionality
 ------------------------

-File an issue [here](https://github.com/seabbs/StackTweetBot/issues) if there is a feature, or a dataset, that you think is missing from the package, or better yet submit a pull request!
+File an issue [here](https://github.com/seabbs/StackTweetBot/issues) if there is a feature, or a data set, that you think is missing from the package, or better yet submit a pull request!

 Docker
 ------